cetorres/My-KeePass-Bitbar-Plugin/README.md

 ## Requirements
 - Python 3.x
-- Pip3
+- pip3
 - Module: pykeepass

 ## Installation
-- Copy the script to your Bitbar folder.
+- Copy the script to your BitBar folder.
-- Set executable: chmod +x mykeepass.5m.py
+- Make sure it's executable (in Terminal, do `chmod +x plugin.sh`)
-- Install dependencies: pip3 install pykeepass
+- Install dependencies (in Terminal, do `pip3 install pykeepass`)
+- Then choose `Refresh all` from the BitBar menus

 ## Feedback and help
 - Carlos E. Torres